zaki/irrlicht/tests/tests-readme.txt

 Optionally, you can specify the amount of match that is required between the produced screenshot and the reference image.
-While the images should match exactly, we have found that OpenGL implementations can vary significantly across test machines, so a default 99% match (of total colour values across all pixels) is assumed.
+While the images should match exactly, we have found that OpenGL implementations can vary significantly across test machines, often around 99% match (of total colour values across all pixels).
 You may have to go as low as 98% for some images, but please try to err on the side of strictness until we can determine that your test image needs to be fuzzier on other peoples' machines.

 If takeScreenshotAndCompareAgainstReference() can't find an existing reference image, it will create